Creating your own Hawaii packing list can be stressful if this is your first visit to the Rainbow State.

 - Youth/student/seniors cards for travel discounts

-- Drivers License/International driving licence (if renting a car)
+- Drivers License/International driving license (if renting a car)

 Do I need a passport or ID for Hawaii?